-Providers should complete the OBNA form and submit it electronically to UPMC Health Plan in Optum OB Care or EpicCare (EPIC).
-For questions about submitting the form electronically, providers may call Provider Services at 1-844-860-9303 or the UPMC Health Plan Maternity Program at 1-866-778-6073.
+Providers should complete the OBNA form and submit it electronically to UPMC Health Plan in Optum OB Care.
+For questions about submitting the form electronically, providers may call Provider Services at 1-844-860-9303 or the UPMC Health Plan Baby Steps Maternity Program at 1-866-778-6073 (TTY: 711).

-UPMC-owned ob-gyn providers will utilize EPIC.
-All other providers and UPMC-owned providers without EPIC will utilize the Optum OB Care web tool.
-For questions about the form or to obtain information about using the Optum OB Care web tool providers may also call the UPMC Health Plan Maternity Program at 1-866-778-6073.
+All OB providers will utilize the Optum OB Care web tool.
+Providers can get answers to questions about the form or obtain information about using the Optum OB Care web tool by calling the UPMC Health Plan Baby Steps Maternity Program at 1-866-778-6073 (TTY:711).